Fohz67/Vanis-Skins/README.md

 ## Description

-2 programs that allow you to extract a large quantity of skins, is only useful in Fohz unless you have huge quantities of skins.
+2 programs that allow you to extract a large quantity of skins, is only useful for Fohz unless you have huge quantities of skins.
 A folder containing an HTML file to access all the skins on a web page.
 And finally a folder containing .JSON skin backup files